-- 1. chronic disrespect to teachers or other staff members - 2. harassment, bullying, intimidation, coercion, force, or threats of other students (verbal, written, or over the internet) - 3. arguing, fighting, cursing, swearing, or creating a disturbance - 4. truancy, habitual tardiness - 5. smoking, drinking alcohol, or possession of drugs, alcohol, etc. on school grounds or at school sponsored events (in such an event, the police will be notified) - 6. theft and vandalism - 7. recruitment of, membership in, or display of symbols of gangs on school property or at school sponsored events - 8. carrying or use of guns, knives, or other weapons (real or toy) (in such an event, the police will be notified) - 9. leaving the school building or property without authorization - 10. possessions of pagers (beepers), cellular (mobile) phones, or look-a-likes during school or at any school activity, except as directed in policy outlined below (see "Cell Phones and Other Electronic Devices")
+- 1. chronic disrespect to teachers or other staff members - 2. harassment, bullying, intimidation, coercion, force, or threats of other students (verbal, written, or over the internet) - 3. arguing, fighting, cursing, swearing, or creating a disturbance - 4. truancy, habitual tardiness - 5. smoking, drinking alcohol, or possession of drugs, alcohol, etc. on school grounds or at school sponsored events (in such an event, the police will be notified) - 6. theft and vandalism - 7.
+Academic dishonesty - 8. recruitment of, membership in, or display of symbols of gangs on school property or at school sponsored events - 9. carrying or use of guns, knives, or other weapons (real or toy) (in such an event, the police will be notified) - 10. leaving the school building or property without authorization